-Dorset County Museum is temporarily closed until further notice.
+Dorset Museum is temporarily closed until further notice.
 Please check the venue's website for the latest details.

 Dorset County Museum is independently owned and managed by the Dorset Natural History and Archaeological Society.